ccanobs/starter-hugo-academic2/content/event/redes-5g-y-6g-las-implicaciones-sociales-y-ambientales-de-la-hiperconectividad-que-se-avecina/index.md

 ---
 title: "5G y 6G Networks: The social and environmental implications of the coming hyperconnectivity"
 abstract: "What is 5G? and 6G?
-What benefits will they bring and what environmental implications?
+What benefits will they bring and what are their environmental implications?
 In this talk, I will give an overview of these technologies and discuss the potential benefits as well as their environmental and social implications. "